-- (a) meet at least once a year with the auditors and without the CEO or management being present; - (b) convene a meeting if the auditors so request; and - (c) communicate the outcome of the meeting to the Chair as soon as practicable after the meeting.
+- meet at least once a year with the auditors and without the CEO or management being present; - (b) convene a meeting if the auditors so request; and - (c) communicate the outcome of the meeting to the Chair as soon as practicable after the meeting.

-8.12 Composition of the Audit, Risk Management and Sustainability Committee standing association with the audit firm retained as a current, or retired, audit partner or senior manager at the firm.
+8.12 Composition of the Audit, Risk Management and Sustainability Committee

-The Audit, Risk Management and Sustainability Committee shall comprise all non-executive directors (with an overall minimum of three directors), a majority of whom are independent directors and at least one director with an accounting or financial background.
+The Audit, Risk Management and Sustainability Committee shall comprise all non-executive directors (with an overall minimum of three directors), at least one of whom is an independent director with an adequate accounting or financial background.

 The Audit, Risk Management and Sustainability Committee must have a chair who is an independent director and who is not the Chair of the Board.
-The chair should not have a long-
+The chair should not have a long-standing association with the audit firm retained as a current, or retired, audit partner or senior manager at the firm.